gchq/sleeper/scripts/test/nightly/README.md

 ### Setup

-If you want to run this manually you can use the Sleeper CLI.
-You can bring the CLI up to date and check out the Git repository like this:
+It's easiest to run this through the Sleeper CLI.
+You can bring the CLI up to date and check out the Git repository like
+this:

 ```bash
 sleeper cli upgrade main